Wondering what it’s like to celebrate Day of the Dead in Mexico? Here’s my comprehensive guide to Mexico’s most colorful annual event.

 Michoacán is renowned for its elaborate and traditional Day of the Dead festivities, as the area around Lake Pátzcuaro has a strong indigenous population.
 Many of the Day of the Dead traditions here are rooted in the local Purépecha culture.
 We will be celebrating Day of the Dead in Michoacan this year — look out for our post later this year!

-On the night of November 1st, a candlelit procession leads from Pátzcuaro to the nearby island of Janitzio.
+On the night of November 1st, a candlelit procession leads from the magic town of Pátzcuaro to the nearby island of Janitzio.
 This event, known as “Noche de Muertos,” features colorful canoes and boats adorned with candles and flowers, creating a beautiful sight on the lake.
 The island is known for its iconic tradition of creating large candlelit figures that represent various themes.
 These figures are displayed along the hillsides of the island and create a mesmerizing visual spectacle.

 In the Yucatán, the Day of the Dead is known as “Hanal Pixán,” which translates to “Food for the Souls” in the Mayan language.
 This term reflects the central focus of the celebrations, which involve preparing and offering food to the souls of the departed.
 Day of the Dead celebrations in the Yucatán state have their own unique and distinct characteristics that set them apart from other parts of the country.